iamwilhelm/use.gpu/packages/shader/README.md

 const linked = linkCode(moduleC, {moduleA, moduleB});
 ```

-Shaders parsed at run-time will be cached on an least-recently-used basis, based on content hash.
+Shaders parsed at run-time will be cached on a least-recently-used basis, based on content hash.

 ## Syntax